3b1b/3Blue1Brown.com/content/lessons/2016/inscribed-rectangle-problem/index.md

 The Sudanese Möbius band is one example of a Möbius strip with its edge embedded perfectly in a 2D plane.
 This seemed impossible, but our intuition was wrong! ([Image by Maksim](https://en.wikipedia.org/wiki/File:MobiusSnail2B.png), distributed under a CC BY-SA 3.0 license)
 {{< /figure >}}

+(For a clearer view of the Sudanese Möbius band, check out [this video](https://vimeo.com/286360639) by Charles Gunn.)

 So our intuition, that the edge of a Möbius strip cannot exist in a 2D plane without self-intersection, was actually wrong!
 The important distinction, though, is that in the case of the Sudanese Möbius band, the surface dips both above and below the 2D plane, which is not the case in our original problem, where we were limited to points on or above the xy-plane.

 Let’s get a little more precise.
 How would you phrase what fact we want to be true of the Möbius strip?